jue89/node-systemd-journald/README.md

 // npm install express systemd-journald
 "use strict";

-const log = require( 'systemd-journald' );
+const Journald = require( 'systemd-journald' );
 const app = require( 'express' )();

-// This will be the displayed name in the journal log.identifier = "awesome-divide";
+// This creates a new logging instance.
+The stated object defines default
+// journal fields attached to every logging entry. syslog_identifier is the
+// name displayed along with the log lines. const log = new Journald( { syslog_identifier: "awesome-divide" } );

 app.get( '/:a/:b', ( req, res ) => {
   try {